mbarzegary/mbarzegary.github.io/usefulbooks.md

 title: Useful Books and Links
 ---

-A plethora of useful books, videos, and online contents are freely available all over the internet, and I list here the ones I found very awesome and essential-to-know for everyone interested in Scientific Computing and Computational Intelligence.
+A plethora of useful books, videos, and online resources are freely available all over the internet, and I list here the ones I found very awesome and essential-to-know for everyone interested in Scientific Computing.
 I will try to keep this list up-to-date with the materials I face every day, most of which published by open source and open knowledge community.

 ## Numerical Methods